sanjsingh07/Domi-chain/SECURITY.md

 ### 4. Notify Security Group Validators
-Once an ETA is available for the fix, a member of the `solana-labs/security-incident-response` group should notify the validators so they can prepare for an update using the "Solana Red Alert" notification system.
+Once an ETA is available for the fix, a member of the `analog-labs/security-incident-response` group should notify the validators so they can prepare for an update using the "Analog Red Alert" notification system.

 The teams are all over the world and it's critical to provide actionable information at the right time.
 Don't be the person that wakes everybody up at